 - Papa D (and Sofu D), being genetic copies of him, look the same.
 Papa D also has long, flowing hair to make it even better.

-- Pokémon Special: Bugsy.
+- Pokémon Adventures: Bugsy.
 Gold got a Bridget dropped on him real quick.

 - Tooru and Yuujirou in Princess Princess frequently get asked out by other guys (when not in their princess garb).
 The aforementioned two have also stated that when Mikoto is standing next to his girlfriend, they look like two beautiful girls instead of a guy and his girlfriend.